Lion Biographies - Since 1942

-Lieutenant Colonel John E. Jackaman was born and educated in London, England.
+Lieutenant Colonel Jack E. Jackaman was born and educated in London, England.
 He commenced his military career in the Royal Air Force, received his pilot's wings in December 1952 and subsequently completed training as a day fighter pilot.
 In 1954 he emigrated to Canada and joined the Royal Canadian Air Force.
 After a period of refresher training he was posted to 425 AW(F) Squadron.
 After four years as an All-Weather Fighter Pilot he was posted to 14 Aircraft Control and Warning squadron as a Fighter Weapons Controller.

 In 1960, he attended RCAF Staff School and was posted to the Central Experimental Proving Establishment as a Test and Acceptance Pilot on the CF104 Starfighter Programme.
 During his four years as a Test Pilot he qualified on all the major jet fighter aircraft in the RCAF inventory at that time.

 In 1965 he became a flying instructor in Tutor Aircraft at No 1 FTS, Gimli, Manitoba.
 Three years later, by then a Major, he was posted to the Central NORAD Region Headquarters, Richard Gebaur AFB, Kansas City, Missouri.
 During his tour as a Staff Officer in the Semi-Automatic Ground Environment Division, he qualified as a USAF Instructor Pilot on the T39 Sabreliner and T33 aircraft.